 Allergy & Asthma Network and Joanna Zeiger, PhD, hosted a Twitter chat on June 11 on cannabis (marijuana) use and its impact on people with asthma, exercise-induced bronchospasm, allergies, eczema and urticaria.
-Dr. Zeiger answered questions during the Twitter chat that are summarized here for you.
+As part of the Allergy & Asthma Network Pain, Exercise and Cannabis Experience (PEACE) survey, Dr. Zeiger answered questions during the Twitter chat that are summarized here for you.

 Questions and answers about cannabis (marijuana) use for asthma, allergies, eczema and exercise-induced bronchospasm (EIB)